mjkelly/covid-graphs/README.md

 # covid-graphs

 Helpers for reading the New York Times' COVID-19 case and death data.
 There is a particular focus on adjusting for population.
+I'm using it to compare rates between New York and Los Angeles.

+- `extract.py` is where all the logic is.
+- The Makefile has useful invocations.

 ## Using this